 With a new decade upon us, and the class war in housing set to be waged at levels of ferocity that will make housing precarity, poverty and homelessness the norm for millions in the UK — if it is not already — now seems to us the time to reframe the principles and practices of Architects for Social Housing in a new manifesto: backed by the strategies and interventions we are formulating in our book, that we sketched out in our Vancouver lectures last year, and which we are already implementing in our own projects and campaigns in the UK.
 Confronted by the complicity of the Labour Party in implementing the housing crisis, the past five years of our practice has mostly been conducted in the face of opposition from the liberal left; but we hope that those who placed their faith in the parliamentary system will finally learn from its latest failure and work now instead to form a socialist movement outside the suffocating embrace of the Labour Party and its business-friendly unions.
 If we don’t, and we continue to march down the blind alleys of parliamentary politics, the next decade will almost certainly be even worse than the last was for the working class of Britain.
 Forty years after the neo-liberal revolution that has brought us to where we are now in 2020, only a socialist movement of and for the working class can hope to confront and resist the forces of capital by which we are threatened in every aspect of our lives.

 That resistance starts with housing, through which so many strands of life in the UK today passes: not only, most obviously, our social and economic life, with an increasing proportion of our individual incomes spent on housing costs and over 60 per cent of the UK’s net wealth invested in residential property; but also our environmental and political life, with up to 40 per cent of our carbon emissions produced by the construction industry, and many of our government policies — and not only on housing — designed to attract global investment in that property at the expense of both our environment and our communities.
-Without resistance to the unchecked neo-liberalisation of housing, our British citizenship is a rental agreement which the capitalist state will not hesitate to terminate at the first opportunity.
+Without resistance to the unchecked neo-liberalisation of housing, our British citizenship is a rental agreement which the capitalist state will not hesitate to terminate at the first opportunity, as it already has for the 320,000 people living without a home in the UK.
 The struggle for housing has the capacity to politicise and organise UK citizens against this liberalisation, and in doing so expose them to the radical and revolutionary practices and ideas this country so desperately needs.

 If an Englishman’s home is his castle — as politicians like to remind us when placing increasingly out-of-reach property ownership at the foundation of their housing policies — the UK’s increasingly homeless population is being progressively forced outside the protection of that castle, from which the violent sallies of global capital will continue to strip us of what common wealth and land and rights we have left.
 But before we can think of overthrowing its battlements and towers or defeating those inside, we need to defend the homes we have, and make sure those we build will not only meet our housing and community needs but also protect us from the wealth and power of the feudal lords and robber barons that rule over us.
 In our book, For a Socialist Architecture: Under Capitalism, we are laying out the strategies, plans, procedures, mechanisms, designs, construction and direction of this work of defence, which may also teach us how to undermine and, one day, replace the rule of capital.